ethhub-io/ethhub/using-ethereum/test-networks/goerli.md

 ## Summary

 The Görli test network is a Proof of Authority testnet for Ethereum, originally proposed by Chainsafe and Afri Schoedon.
-To acquire ETH on Ropsten, one can mine on the network.
+To acquire ETH on Görli, one can use the [one-way throttled bridge](https://goerli.com/bridge) from any of the other three test networks.

 ## Resources